RyanT95/Physics-and-Lighting-Final-Project/README.md

 Don't forget to look at the [project report](https://github.com/RyanT95/Physics-and-Lighting-Final-Project/blob/master/Report/Project%20Report.pdf) for a full writeup of the project, including research, requirements analysis, design, implementation, testing and evaluations.

+*NOTE* - The project files are too large to host on GitHub (Around 4.0GB).
+You can download a .rar file including all of the source code [here](https://www.dropbox.com/s/o46qjp9lkxxkbh5/FinalProjectRyanT.rar?dl=0), or you can look at the [project report](https://github.com/RyanT95/Physics-and-Lighting-Final-Project/blob/master/Report/Project%20Report.pdf) and read the '6.
+Implementation' section starting on page 38.

 ### Prerequisites

 ```